 For 2021, the IMF projects sizable V-shaped recoveries: close to 9 percentage points for global GDP.
 “India is expected to post a sharp turnaround and resume its pre-COVID pre-slowdown trajectory by growing at 7.4 per cent in 2021-22.”

-RBI also announced a Rs 50,000 crore special refinance to pan-India financiers like Sidbi, Nabard and NHB that provide affordable funds to the rural sector and agriculture.
+RBI also announced a Rs 50,000 crore special refinance to pan-India financiers like Sidbi, Nabard and NHB, providing affordable funds to the rural sector and agriculture.

 Of this, Rs 10,000 crore will be for National Housing Bank (NHB) which will ease some of the liquidity challenges for housing financing companies to get bank financing.